 A winner of numerous awards and competitions, Ms Porackova was a semi finalist in THE RICHARD TUCKER FOUNDATION COMPETITION, a fellowship award winner in THE OPERA THEATER INTERNATIONAL under the direction of Jerome Hines, a grant competition winner from the Wagner Society of New York where she was also prominently listed in the AMERICAN WAGNER SINGERS GOLD BOOK, She also was the first place winner in the JERUSALEM VOCAL COMPETITION, and first place winner in the BOSTON NATS COMPETITION.

 In 2016 Ms. Porackova sang the alto solo in Tippett’s A CHILD OF OUR TIME with the Cambridge Symphony, was a guest soloist in the Stoneham Classical Recital Series, and sang the Mahler’s SONGS OF THE WAYFARER with the New Philharmonia Orchestra.

-Ms Porackova will be singing in the 25th Anniversary Boston Bel Canto Opera Concert in November 2017, and the Mezzo solo in Mendelssohn's MIDSUMMER NIGHT'S DREAM with the Cambridge Symphony in June 2018.
+Ms Porackova sang in the 25th Anniversary Boston Bel Canto Opera Concert in November 2017, and the Mezzo solo in Mendelssohn's MIDSUMMER NIGHT'S DREAM with the Cambridge Symphony in June 2018.